 Everyone's experiences were different and the intensity of the hallucinations also varied from person to person.

-Editor's Note: This article was originally published on February 11, 2022
+Editor's Note: This article was originally published on February 11, 2022.
+It has since been updated.

 In 2016 I was in a coma from March 31 to May 5, then half-awake for another month after that.
 It was like the longest scariest dream of my life.
 I was medically induced by a fentanyl drip for about a week at first and let me tell you, fentanyl is a demon.
 Whacky dreams about fighting corrupt hospital officials, so my brain knew where I was.
 They didn't think I'd ever talk or walk again, but in the hospital bed, I laughed at an episode of That 70s Show and inclined every day after.
 Putting me at about 85% health overall these days.
 But pretty much an average guy.
 Oh, it was a head injury, had a seizure in the bathroom that made me fall onto the sink. u/greenfingers559